Maxithx/linux-pi-monitor/README.md

 🧩 Extra Tools

-On the Settings page you can install/remove optional terminal tools:
+On the Settings page you can install/remove optional software:

 Neofetch